 ENGL 1B is an introductory writing course that focuses on the relationship between language and logic when composing arguments.
+We will focus on Science, Technology, Engineering and Mathematics (STEM) versus Science, Technology, Engineering, Arts and Mathematics (STEAM) as well as Natural Language Processing (NLP).
 Building on the skills acquired in ENGL 1A, you will learn to reason effectively and think rhetorically to invent, demonstrate, and express arguments clearly, logically, and persuasively.

-ENGL 1B Course Learning Outcomes (CLO)
+ENGL 1B Learning Outcomes (GELO)